ThePillenwerfer/Old-Sigil/README.md

 Under **Releases** are three `.deb` packages.
 Download [`sigil-data_bookworm_all.deb`](https://github.com/ThePillenwerfer/Old-Sigil/releases/download/0.9.13/sigil-data_0.9.13_bookworm_all.deb) and install it before either [`sigil_0.9.13_bookworm_amd64.deb`](https://github.com/ThePillenwerfer/Old-Sigil/releases/download/0.9.13/sigil_0.9.13_bookworm_amd64.deb) for 64-bit — which is most likely what a modern system will need — or [`sigil_0.9.13_bookworm_i386.deb`](https://github.com/ThePillenwerfer/Old-Sigil/releases/download/0.9.13/sigil_0.9.13_bookworm_i386.deb) if you want 32-bit.
 If you wish to switch to this version from a newer one that newer one needs to be removed first.
 It may be possible to have both but if so I don't know, or care, how.

+It throws errors on loading a file but still seems to work.
+Hopefully somebody who knows more than me will fork this repository and fix it.

 An alternative strategy would be to download the [Windows version](https://github.com/Sigil-Ebook/Sigil/releases/download/0.9.13/Sigil-0.9.13-Windows-Setup.exe) and install and run it using WINE.

 # Disclaimer